keybase/book-content/81-privacy/00-index.md

 * social accounts that you use as proofs (e.g. Twitter, GitHub, Reddit)
 * anything else you choose to share on your profile—maybe a photo, short biography, or your location

-### Your username is public and can’t be changed or deleted
-Before you create your account, give your username some thought.
-Anyone on the internet can see it and it can’t be changed or deleted.

-Choosing your username is the first thing in a series of things you’ll do to help establish [your account](/your-account) on Keybase.
-Changing it has the potential to undo everything that helps confirm that you are who you say you are.

-We know there are lots of reasons why people may need to change their usernames.
-And there are solutions we could implement to help people do so.
-But they’re complicated and, unfortunately, not something we can work on right now.
-In the meantime, you can learn more about this issue [on GitHub](https://github.com/keybase/keybase-issues/issues/2842#issuecomment-283706335).

 ### Device names are public and can’t be changed or deleted
 You’ll also name the computer and/or devices you download Keybase on.
 Device names are also visible to everyone on the internet and can’t be changed or deleted.